I occasionally share my thoughts on storytelling and creativity on my podcast. And I've released two audiobooks.

 It's fun.
 And it lets me use myself as a laboratory, so my clients don't have to worry that I'm learning on their dime.

 I have published a couple pieces of original music, influenced by artists like Joy Division, Sonic Youth, Keaton Henson, Jason Molina, Broken Social Scene, La Dispute and the Cure.
 You can read about them on my blog.

 Two songs from the Optimism Delivers House Band

-I've gotten the chance to talk about creativity and data at Colorado Ad Day, AIGA Art of Winter, 99u Local, Caffeinated Mornings and the Colorado Collective.
+I've gotten the chance to talk about creativity and data at Colorado Ad Day, the AIGA, 99u, Denver Digital Summit and Caffeinated Mornings.
 I've never gotten a TEDx invite though, maybe because I keep pitching them obnoxiously literary ideas.

 I get a huge rush out of public speaking.
 And I try to give the audience as much of that energy as I can.
 Want references?

 Tonja Roth, president of Ad Club Denver, said, "Matt is a fantastic public speaker who captivates you with his infectious passion for advertising."